Potato cakes are a really simple side dish to cook over the campfire. We show you how.

 Potato Cakes are very simple to make, are something easy to do with the kids, and if you are new to campfire cooking, this recipe gets you boiling and frying using the heat of the campfire.

-You could make potato cakes for breakfast or as a side dish to your main meal.
+You could make potato cakes for breakfast or as a side dish for your main meal.

 What you need